HL7/fhir-shorthand/input/pagecontent/reference.md

 Assignment rules have two very different interpretations, depending on context:

-* In instances, assignment rules set the **value** of the target element.
+* In instances {%include tu-span.html%} and invariants</span>, assignment rules set the **value** of the target element.
 Note that whenever an element is accessed via a [caret path](#caret-paths), it is actually accessing the definitional instance (for example, the StructureDefinition of the profile).
 Therefore, assignments involving caret paths also set the **value** of the target element.
 * Assignment rules in profiles and extensions establish **constraints** on instances conforming to the profile or extension.
 The requirement is expressed as a pattern of values that must be present in the instance.
 In this context, an assignment rule does not set the value of the element, but instead, establishes a **constraint** on that value.

 This is best illustrated by example.
 Consider the following assignment (assuming code is a CodeableConcept):